 Patterns and Meanings

-These patterns are performed by Grand Master Bu Kwang Park, co-founder of Unified Tae Kwon-Do.
+These patterns were created by General Choi Hong Hi, their meanings reflect memorable people or events in Korean history, The patterns are performed by Master Richard Kanous II at the request of Grandmaster Bu Kwang Park, co-founder of Unified Tae Kwon-Do.
 They are intended to assist students; they are not a substitute for a qualified Unified Tae Kwon-Do Instructor.

 Chon-Ji Tul literally means the “Heaven and the Earth”.
 It is, in the Orient,Interpreted as the creation world or the beginning of human history, therefore, it is the initial pattern practiced by the beginner.
 This pattern has 19 movements and consists of two similar parts, one represents Heaven and the other represents Earth.